Updated 8 November 2023

 CC licensed images are free and easier to use

 In contrast, CC licensed images are free to use and can be adapted, translated, remixed and improved.

 Resources comprising of CC images can be shared publicly and added to the pool of open educational resources (OER).
 This means resources can be shared legally online with other educators, parents and students, free of charge.

 With more than a billion CC licensed resources on the internet, there is plenty of content to choose from.

 Where do I find CC licensed images?

-These sites have material, which is searchable by how it can be used, including whether they are under a CC licence:
+These sites have material, which is searchable by whether they are under a CC licence:

-- Flickr Creative Commons Search: allows you to search the Flickr photo archive for CC material.
+- Flickr Creative Commons Search – allows you to search the Flickr photo archive for CC licensed images.